Unity-Resource-Pack/Unity-Extras/.github/ISSUE_TEMPLATE/issue-report.md

 **Expected Behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a video to help explain your problem.

 **Additional Context**
 Add any other context about the problem here.
 Do you happen to have any mods installed?
 Do you have any other resource packs enabled?
 Are you using OptiFine?